 Laws Inflame Tensions

-In 1850, Congress passed the controversial Fugitive Slave Act, which required all escaped slaves to be returned to their owners and American citizens to cooperate with the captures.
+In 1850, Congress passed the controversial Fugitive Slave Act, which required all escaped enslaved people to be returned to their owners and American citizens to cooperate with the captures.

-Seven years later, the Supreme Court ruled in the Dred Scott decision that blacks — free or enslaved — didn’t have legal citizenship rights.
-Slave owners were also granted the right to take their slaves to Western territories.
+Seven years later, the Supreme Court ruled in the Dred Scott decision that black people—free or enslaved—didn’t have legal citizenship rights.
+Owners of enslaved people were also granted the right to take their enslaved workers to Western territories.
 These legal actions and court decisions sparked outrage among abolitionists.

-Many Americans, including free and former slaves, worked tirelessly to support the abolitionist movement.
+Many Americans, including free and formerly enslaved people, worked tirelessly to support the abolitionist movement.
 Some of the most famous abolitionists included:

 - William Lloyd Garrison: A very influential early abolitionist, Garrison started a publication called The Liberator, which supported the immediate freeing of all enslaved men and women.